multi-coop/datami-documentation-content/texts/blog/en/posts/business-model-idea.md

 ### An idea, and a quick proof it could technically work

-As any idea, Gitribute's idea didn't come from a blank void.
+As any idea, Datami's idea didn't come from a blank void.

 The idea takes its roots in various things we experimented and discussed before between associates, along the years.